Ron Gordon

-Ron Gordon is an American entrepreneur and former president of Atari.
+Ron Gordon was an American entrepreneur and former president of Atari.

 Education

 Ronald F. Gordon received his degree in Philosophy at the University of Colorado.
 During a talk he once gave at Stanford University one of the students asked where Gordon received his Engineering degree.
 He replied "Well I don’t have an engineering degree."
 The student asked, "How could you have invented and developed all of those products?"
 Gordon explained, "I think engineering is important and we must have engineers but that new products come from new ideas and new ideas come from one’s philosophy and not from engineering laws which often define what you cannot do instead of what you can do."

 Atari

 In the mid-1970s, Ron Gordon took charge as president of Atari.

 Atari founder Nolan Bushnell and engineer Allan Alcorn have reported how Gordon was hired initially as a consultant to help Atari develop in overseas markets, occupying the role of International Marketing Director.
 Later he was hired to stop cash attrition and repair the company's credit.